vegaprotocol/documentation/versioned_docs/version-v0.71/tools/metamask-snap.md

 hide_title: false
 ---

-MetaMask Snaps lets you quickly set up a Vega keypair for trading and to otherwise interact with the network, no Vega Wallet software required.
+MetaMask Snaps lets you quickly set up a Vega keypair for trading, staking tokens, and sending other transactions.
+No Vega Wallet software required.

-## Set up a snap for Vega
+## Set up your snap for Vega
-The easiest way to set up a snap is with [Vega Console](https://console.vega.xyz) or the Vega [governance dApp](https://governance.vega.xyz).
+Once you have MetaMask installed, the easiest way to set up a snap is by using [Vega Console ↗](https://console.vega.xyz) or the Vega [governance dApp ↗](https://governance.vega.xyz).

 When you start using MetaMask Snaps, you'll be creating a new Vega key, so if you have assets or VEGA tokens on an existing key, you'll need to transfer them to the new key to use them.

-1. Open the 'Connect' dialog in Vega Console or the governance dApp.
+1. Open the `Connect` dialog in Vega Console or the governance dApp.
 2. If you have a version of MetaMask that supports Snaps, you'll see a button labelled `Install Vega MetaMask Snap`.
+3. MetaMask will open a Connection request pop-up.
+Click `Connect`.
+4. `Install` Snaps using the MetaMask pop-up.
+5. `Confirm` that you want Vega Protocol to control your account.
+6. Use the Vega dApp `Connect` dialog to `Connect via MetaMask Snap`

-3. Snap will create a new Vega keypair, and you'll immediately be able to deposit or transfer assets and use your new key.
+You're now readyto deposit or transfer assets and use your new Vega keypair.

 ## Snaps features
-What can you do with a Snap for Vega?
+What can you do with a snap?
 If you're already a MetaMask user, you won't need to create a Vega Wallet.

 The snap lets you:
 - Derive Vega cryptographic keys that can be used on the Vega network